Let’s Take a Fresh Look at AerCap Holdings N.V. (AER)

-On Monday, shares of AerCap Holdings N.V.
-(NYSE:AER) marked $20.84 per share versus a previous $24.50 closing price.
-With having a -14.94% loss, an insight into the fundamental values of AerCap Holdings N.V., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-AER showed a fall of -66.10% within its YTD performance, with highs and lows between $22.21 – $64.86 during the period of 52 weeks, compared to the simple moving average of -62.22% in the period of the last 200 days.
+On Friday, shares of AerCap Holdings N.V.
+(NYSE:AER) marked $18.51 per share versus a previous $17.24 closing price.
+With having a 7.37% gain, an insight into the fundamental values of AerCap Holdings N.V., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+AER showed a fall of -69.89% within its YTD performance, with highs and lows between $10.42 – $64.86 during the period of 52 weeks, compared to the simple moving average of -66.09% in the period of the last 200 days.

 Cowen equity researchers changed the status of AerCap Holdings N.V.
 (NYSE: AER) shares to a “Outperform” rating in the report published on July 30th, 2019.
 Other analysts, including Goldman, also published their reports on AER shares.
 Goldman repeated the rating from the previous report, marking AER under “Neutral” rating, in the report published on April 8th, 2019.
 Additionally, AER shares got another “Equal-Weight” rating from Stephens.
 On May 4th, 2018, Cowen Reiterated an Outperform rating and increased its price target from $58 to $60.
 On the other hand, Macquarie Initiated the “Outperform” rating for AER shares, as published in the report on March 14th, 2018.
 Citigroup seems to be going bullish on the price of AER shares, based on the price prediction for AER, indicating that the shares will jump to $57, giving the shares “Neutral” rating based on their report from December 8th, 2017.
 Another “Outperform” rating came from RBC Capital Mkts, providing a prediction for $57 price target according to the report published in November 14th, 2017.